 The R value cannot be measured or calculated directly but must be inferred from the trend observed in epidemiological data such as hospital admissions, ICU admissions and deaths.

 The estimated R values for areas with smaller populations are much less certain, as there is less information available to produce a model.
 A number of models have been created to estimate an R value for the North West of England.
-These models currently suggest the R value for the North West may be slightly higher than the value for the United Kingdom as a whole, but is likely to remain below 1.
+These models currently suggest the R value for the North West is similar to the value for the United Kingdom as a whole.

 Latest R number range for the UK -

 Range for the North West 1.2 - 1.5